iamyounix/msimagb460_tomahawk/README.md

 Device		 					: KINGSTON SA2000M8500G
 ```

-NVMe (nonvolatile memory express) is a new storage access and transport protocol for flash and next-generation solid-state drives (SSDs) that delivers the highest throughput and fastest response times yet for all types of enterprise workloads.
+- storage access and transport protocol for flash and next-generation solid-state drives (SSDs)
+- delivers the highest throughput and fastest response times yet for all types of enterprise workloads.

 #### Patch as AppleSSDController